jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 A technological identity is precisely what ideologies strip away from us.
 For example, an ideologue seeing a hungry kid standing outside a pizzeria window could easily jump to conclusions like I had insufficient willpower or was a victim of some hidden discrimination.
 Both are possible, but the simple fact that I was in a "verbal wheelchair" rarely occurs to people—not because they are unaware of disabilities, but because ideological interpretations are often our default lens when seeing problems in society.

 That should not be too surprising.
 Our ideologies have guided our mindsets for generations, yet none are rooted in our modern scientific and technological world.
-Conservatism, Progressivism, and other belief systems were conceived centuries ago by people seeking to solve their society's problems, primarily addressing the backwardness and poverty of civilization before the Industrial Revolution.
-These writers still offer valuable insights about societal communication and governance, but they lived in a world where there was no plastic, they wrote with bird feathers, and they had no understanding of how evolution shapes the state of nature.
-Thus, today's ideologies are not enemies to be conquered, but frameworks to be expanded as we integrate a technological consciousness.
+Conservatism, Progressivism, and other belief systems were conceived centuries ago by people seeking to solve their society's problems, primarily addressing the hunger, illiteracy, and poverty of civilization before the Industrial Revolution.

+Ideological writers still offer valuable insights about societal communication and governance, but they lived in a world where there was no plastic, they wrote with bird feathers, and they had no understanding of how evolution shapes the state of nature.
+Thus, today's ideologies are not enemies to be conquered, but frameworks to be expanded as we integrate a technological consciousness into our worldview.

 In fact, Conservatism's emphasis on producing wealth and Progressivism's drive for social diversity become complementary forces when viewed through a technological identity.

-Because diversity and mass production are how life populates and updates its ecosystems, but both are best when they empower the other.
+Because diversity and mass production are how life populates and updates its ecosystems, Conservatism and Progressivism empower the other.
 Thus, rather than seeing left versus right as opposing forces, we can view them as complementary perspectives contributing to our collective technological evolution.

 Of course, as we know, modern progressives and conservatives do not cooperate.
 For example, as documented by Andris et al.,^1 Congressional partisanship has been increasing exponentially for over sixty years with no sign of abating or reversing.